athos/Drains/README.md

 ### `d/fmap`, `d/combine-with`

 `d/fmap` is another way to create a drain from another drain.
-It enables to transform the resulting aggregation value:
+It can transform the form of the aggregation result:

 ```clj
 (d/reduce (d/fmap (fn [sum] {:sum sum})